-It says there is a critical need for academia and business to partner in influencing the government’s understanding of future skills, so that all three spheres can invest in the development of people, to prepare them for the changed roles that will come from the Fourth Industrial Revolution.
+It says there is a critical need for academia and business to a partner in influencing the government’s understanding of future skills, so that all three spheres can invest in the development of people, to prepare them for the changing roles that will come from the Fourth Industrial Revolution.

 CLOSING THE SKILLS GAP

 Despite the failure of the schooling system, the JCSE says it is pleased to observe many private sector initiatives to address the skills gap.

 “Although one could argue that this is self-interest, most of the programmes reach beyond the needs of a vendor to support its products and offer genuine skills upliftment and employment opportunities.